-The CEM 11+ is a relatively new form of the 11+ which is being used across the country to measure Year 6 pupils’ ability in key areas which are desired by grammar schools.
+The CEM 11+ is a relatively new form of the 11+, which is being used across the country to measure Year 6 pupils’ ability in the key areas desired by grammar schools.
 As a metric for gauging the competency of hopeful grammar school students, it’s vital that you take the steps to help prepare your child for the CEM 11+ as much as possible.

-This carefully-crafted book contains three full sets of practice papers in the style of the CEM 11+.
+This carefully-crafted download guide contains three full sets of practice papers in the style of the CEM 11+.
 Read on to find out what this means for you as a parent.

 WHAT IS THE CEM 11+ TEST?

 In the final year of primary school (Year 6), pupils might choose to take the 11+ assessment.
-Passing the 11+ is required for students to attend grammar school, and so it’s important that your child prepares effectively if they do wish to attend grammar school.
+Passing the 11+ is required for students to attend grammar school, and so it’s important that your child prepares effectively.

 The CEM 11+ is used in a number of counties throughout England, and has been designed to be ‘un-tutorable’.
 While it may be difficult to tutor your child through the CEM 11+, it’s entirely possible to learn the kinds of questions that appear in the CEM 11+, so that you aren’t taken off-guard by what you’re faced with on the day.